ORBIS To Showcase Customized Battery Packaging At The Battery Show

 With sustainability and automation top of mind for today’s supply chain managers, ORBIS continues to showcase a variety of sustainable packaging solutions and programs for the industrial supply chain, including:

-Custom metal racks – ORBIS metal solutions are designed to be extremely durable, while also protecting high-cost sensitive parts throughout the automotive supply chain.
+ORBIS metal solutions are designed to be extremely durable, while also protecting high-cost sensitive parts throughout the automotive supply chain.
 They can be configured to any required size, shape, capacity or style to accommodate the unique needs of different OEMs.
 Integrating metal racks and protective dunnage offers higher efficiency and helps workers optimize what they bring to the line.
 Combine metal racks with thermoformed packaging for a complete solution.
-ORBIS has the capabilities to custom design and fabricate a wide range of reusable thermoformed packaging, including molded dunnage, complex metal racks, ESD trays, divider sets and more.
+ORBIS has the capabilities to custom design and fabricate a wide range of reusable thermoformed packaging, including molded dunnage, complex metal racks, ESD trays, divider sets and more.https://www.orbiscorporation.com/en-us/

-For members of the media interested in speaking with one of our experts at the show, please contact Adriene Aubuchon at aaubuchon@bader-rutter.com.

 Copyright ©2023.
 All Rights ReservedDesign, CMS, Hosting & Web Development :: ePublishing